-You love riding your new e-bike except for one little detail; the speed restrictor installed by the manufacturer.
+You love riding your new e-bike except for one little detail; the speed limitation installed by the manufacturer.
 You may be wondering if you can remove the speed control mechanism so you don’t keep getting passed by traditional pedal bikes.
-Understanding the risks associated with derestricting an electric bicycle can help you decide if it’s the right decision for you.

-- Increases safety risks
+• Increases safety risks

-- Reduces battery life
+• Reduces battery life

-- Accelerates wear-and-tear
+• Accelerates e-bike wear-and-tear

-- Voids warranty
+• Voids warranty

 To learn more about derestricting an electric bicycle and the possible risks, continue reading.

 Derestricting is exactly what it sounds like; it is a means of removing a particular restriction, in this case, the speed limit on an electric bicycle.
-There are a few different ways that one can derestrict their electric bicycles which will be briefly discussed below.
+There are a few different ways that one can derestrict their electric bicycles, which will be briefly discussed below.

 Read also: How far can e-bikes go?
 What is e-bike range on a single charge?
 And, How fast are e-bikes?